hastyk52/Asteroids/README.md

 ## Usage

 The public version of the game and highscores can be seen [here](https://arcane-cliffs-76702.herokuapp.com/).
-* The game cannot be accessed until the user goes through a psuedo-login process to gather a name for the scoreboard.
+* The game cannot be accessed until the user goes through a pseudo-login process to gather a name for the scoreboard.
 Enter a name in the prompted input, and click start in the game viewer.
 * The game will begin and the player must avoid or destroy the meteors.
 The score increases for every meteor destroyed.
-If a meteor collides with the player the game ends and the player is promted to either restart or submit their score.
+If a meteor collides with the player the game ends and the player is prompted to either restart or submit their score.
-* If the player submits a score it is stored in the highscore database and presented on the top scores if it is in the top 10.
+* If the player submits a score it is stored in the high score database and presented on the top scores if it is in the top 10.
 * If the player submits their score the game viewer reverts to the title screen.
 If the player clicks restart the score will not be submitted and the gameplay restarts.

 __Constrols:__